 - According to Research and Markets, AR/VR technology is predicted to have the fastest growth until 2025 even though the Internet of Things (IoT) had the largest share of the overall digital transformation market in 2019.

 - Digitally transformed organizations are expected to contribute to more than half of the GDP by 2023, accounting for $53.3 trillion.

-Also read: Top 50 No-Code Low-Code Citizen Development Statistics, Facts, and Trends you cannot miss in 2022
+Also read: Top 50 No-Code Low-Code Citizen Development Statistics, Facts, and Trends you cannot miss

 Digital Transformation Stats on Current Business Adoption

 Businesses and companies in the current scenario acknowledge that success can be achieved with a powerful digital strategy despite a major portion of these companies just having started out the process of digital transformation.
 These digital transformation trends bear testimony to that.

 Stats on the Importance of Digitization and Digital Strategy

 - According to Gartner, 91% of businesses are engaged in some form of digital initiative, and 87% of senior business leaders say digitalization is a priority.